Opinion: Europe can only beat coronavirus together | DW | 06.12.2020

 The whole incident seems quite childish and is perhaps best ignored.
 Still, it touched a nerve.
 A veteran European politician rightly queried whether this is what cooperation with the UK would look like post-Brexit.

-Germany's London ambassador even took pains to formulate his thoughts on the matter in the most diplomatic of terms, asking why it was so difficult to acknowledge this great step forward as an international success story.
-Andreas Michaelis went on to write that he did not believe the vaccine had anything to do with any one nation — well stated, Mr. Ambassador.
+Germany's ambassador in London, Andreas Michaelis, even took pains to formulate his thoughts on the matter in the most diplomatic of terms, asking why it was so difficult to acknowledge this great step forward as an international success story.
+Michaelis went on to write that he did not believe the vaccine had anything to do with any one nation — well stated, Mr. Ambassador.

+Sadly, we know why the British act as they do these days.
+They of all people: Those who formerly prided themselves on the principle of fair play.
+Clearly, Brexit is bad for your character.

 This type of propaganda tends to be rather embarrassing but seeking to instrumentalize the coronavirus pandemic is simply beyond the pale.
 For, dear British friends, the virus treats everyone the same — on both sides of the English Channel.
 We suffer and die from COVID-19 whether we are EU citizens or not.
 Our doctors are all fighting the same fight, our nurses are all just as exhausted.
 The Stone Age nationalism born of Brexit has nothing to do with any of that.